grubov/SSToDo/README.md

 # ToDo

-This is REST application for creation the list of todo.
+This is RESTful application for creation the list of todo.
 In the application built-in Swagger UI for working with the application.
 Project is based on Flask framework.

 ToDo project main features: